bluesky66-dev/kibana/x-pack/plugins/event_log/README.md

 plugins to record their processing, for later acccess.
 Currently it's only used by the alerts and actions plugins.

-The "events" are ECS documents, with some custom properties for Kibana, and alerting-specific properties within those Kibana properties.
+The "events" are ECS documents, with some custom properties for HyperSec Kibana, and alerting-specific properties within those HyperSec Kibana properties.
 The number of ECS fields is limited today, but can be extended fairly easily.
 We are being conservative in adding new fields though, to help prevent indexing explosions.